hallboyone/RaspberryLatte/README.md

 # <img src="https://github.com/hallboyone/RaspberryLatte/blob/development/docs/Assets/logo.png" height="120"> RaspberryLatte

 A full stack suite to add smarts to a single boiler espresso machine using a Raspberry Pi Pico as the brains.
 The project was started with the following goals in mind:
-- **Feature Rich:** Going beyond the standard PID tempurature control, RaspberryLatte should provide advanced features that make pulling the perfect shot easier.
+- **Feature Rich:** Going beyond the standard PID temperature control, RaspberryLatte should provide advanced features that make pulling the perfect shot easier.
 These include
-  - PID tempurature control with feedforward components
+  - PID temperature control with feedforward components
   - Pressure and/or flow control
   - Output scale
   - Preinfusion and auto brew routines